umbraco/UmbracoDocs/new-backoffice/getting-started/getting-started-with-the-new-backoffice.md

 The new Backoffice of Umbraco is currently targeting version 14 of Umbraco, which is expected to be released in May 2024.

 There are a few ways to check out the new Backoffice, while it is being developed.
-This may interest you if you are a package or extension developer looking to get an early headstart to upgrade your extensions.
+This may interest you if you are a package or extension developer looking to get an early head-start to upgrade your extensions.

 Read on to get an overview of the different ways in which you can check up on the development of the Backoffice.